eagle-io/docs/source/topics/nodes/attachmentsource/index.rst

 |icon-attachmentsource| Attachment Sources have the ability to automatically acquire or receive :ref:`attachments <node-configuration-attachment>`.
 Attachment Sources can be created inside Locations only.

 .. note::
-	There is a maximum limit of 144 attachments that can be received per 24 hours which equates to 1 attachment every 10 minutes.
+	There is a maximum limit of 150 files that can be received per Attachment Source per day.
+This equates to 1 file every 10 minutes.
-	A maximum file size limit of 100MB applies per attachment.
+	Each file can be up to 100MB in size.
+Exceeding this limit will trigger an :ref:`Overload Alarm <overload-alarm>` on the Source.

 .. only:: not latex